Jasmine Haby-Atkinson, Nowra, NSW, Australia.

 “Every day I walk a path of recovery from the policy that removed children from their parents.
 I was stolen… I still feel the silent pain that is mine and my mothers.
 We need to move forward together with joint aspirations and a truly national story that acknowledges our shared past and embraces a shared future.”

-The photographer captured both portraits and landscapes, interweaving the visages with the sites from which children were either taken or raised.
+The photographer captured both portraits and landscapes, interweaving the portraits with the sites from which children were either taken or raised.
 She shot only on expired film, allowing the imperfections in the chemistry to color and distort the captured image.
-Here, faces and places become obscured and irrevocably altered by both the passage of time and the happenings of an irretrievable past, and the literal fabric of the film becomes a mirror for the inexorable implications of the decades of mistreatment and degradation of the indigenous Australian people.
+Here, faces and places become obscured and irrevocably altered by both the passage of time and the happenings of an irretrievable past, and the literal fabric of the film becomes a mirror for the inexorable implications of that past.

 As seen through the time-worn film, the verdant terrain becomes a testament to the power of place and memory.
 The land becomes a third party, responsible in many ways for shaping one’s sense of self and belonging.
 Casey sees the women depicted as the rightful “custodians of the land,” but in her frame, the terrain becomes illusory and far away, as if on the verge of vanishing into the horizon.
-In each women she searches for answers: can these wounds ever truly be healed?
+In each women she searches for answers: will these crimes ever truly be rectified?

 Caroline Glass-Pattison, Freshwater Beach, Sydney, Australia